hardenedlinux/harbian-pack/doc/make-repository.md

 apt-key add repo.gpg
 ```

+The repository's branding should also be prepared, see repository-branding.md.

 First enter the environment according to the commands in enter-environment.md.

 Then run `do_make_repo` command, an APT repository will then be available in